Overview

 HubSpot

 For HubSpot forms, add the following snippet to your website.
 When a user submits the HubSpot form, the data is passed to Apollo and the scheduling flow is triggered.
-HubSpot forms dispatch an event called hsFormCallback
+Hubspot forms dispatch an event called hsFormCallback

-on the window object, which has the values of the HubSpot form integrated on the respective website.
+on the window object, which has the values of the Hubspot form integrated on the respective website.
 A listener to this event is attached to the window object.

 window.addEventListener("message", function(event) {